keyanbagheri/ruby_boggle_solver/README.md

 ## Challenge

-Write a program that solves a 4x4 randomly arranged Boggle grid.
+Write a program that solves a 6x6 purposefully arranged Boggle grid.